shannon-greenlight/bonkulator/README.md

 - list_ports.bat ... lists available COM ports
 - release.bat ... used to update release number in the code and create release binary zip
 - out ... this folder must be created.
 It holds compile output
+- Bonkulator ... folder where the code exists
+- secrets_example ... copy this folder to Bonkulator and rename it: secrets.
+Edit secrets.h to enter your preferred WiFi network and password.

 The Arduino libraries from the Arduino-Libs repo must be included.
 Put them in the 'code' folder in a folder named 'libraries'.
 Copy the entire contents of the folder, not the folder itself.